 - What is the meaning of the term “spiritual resistance” and how does it apply to the Holocaust?

 - List and describe the various roles played by people during the Holocaust – victim, bystander, witness, perpetrator, rescuer, protector.

-3.)
-Have students put on a dramatic presentation or dramatic readings in class on the Holocaust or a related subject.
+- Ask students put on a dramatic presentation or readings on the Holocaust or a related subject.

-5.)
-Have students write letters to the docents who led them through the exhibits and to the survivors who spoke to them expressing their personal feelings about how the visit affected them.
-The letters should be addressed to the Holocaust Museum & Learning Center, which will forward them to the appropriate party.
+- Ask students to write letters to the docents who guided their tour and the survivors or descendants expressing how the visit affected them.
+Please share the letters with us; we will forward them to the appropriate docent or speaker.